 Really, buying and selling on eBay can sometimes feel more complicated than it really is, thanks to all the rules surrounding it - not to mention the jargon.
-Coming next is a 'jargon buster', to help you learn the language of eBay.
+Our next email is a 'jargon buster', to help you learn the language of eBay.